Clarkston, Washington

 Clarkston is a city in Asotin County, Washington, United States.
-It is part of the Lewiston, ID-WA metropolitan area, and is located west of Lewiston, Idaho, across the Snake River.

-The population of Clarkston was 7,161 at the 2020 census.
+It is part of the Lewiston–Clarkston, ID-WA metropolitan area, and is located west of Lewiston, Idaho, across the Snake River.
+The population was 7,161 at the 2020 census, and was estimated at 7,138 in 2024.
+Clarkston's ZIP Code, 99403, is the highest numerically in the contiguous United States.

-Walla Walla Community College opened a branch campus in Clarkston that serves the surrounding area.

-Clarkston's ZIP code, 99403, is the highest numerically in the contiguous United States.

 History

 Clarkston was first settled in 1862 by Robert Bracken, and was officially incorporated on August 14, 1902.
-Before becoming an official town, the area was known by various names, including Jawbone Flats, Lewiston, and Concord (after Concord, Massachusetts).
+Before becoming an official town, the area was known by various names, including Jawbone Flat, and Concord (after Concord, Massachusetts).

 The name Clarkston is a reference to William Clark, of the Lewis and Clark Expedition fame.
 Directly east across the Snake River is Lewiston, named for Meriwether Lewis and the larger and older of the two cities.
 The expedition passed westbound through the area by canoe in 1805 on October 10; neither Lewis nor Clark ever visited the Clarkston side of the river.
 Eastbound, they returned to the area in early May 1806.